 What is the true importance of smartphones in our daily life?
+The evolution of smartphone technology revolutionized communication, introducing SMS, text messages, calls, video chat, and instant connectivity with people worldwide through applications.
+These compact devices easily fit into your pocket or bag, providing convenience without weighing you down.
 People seeking free smartphones or a lifeline program phone often wonder how they might end up using the device to enhance their day-to-day activities.
 The answer is that there’s almost no end to the way your life will be changed, for the better, when you own a smartphone.

 A Short Look Back at the Origin of Smartphones

 Since IBM offered the first smartphone in 1994, at a cost of nearly onethousand dollars, the technology has become more powerful, miniaturized, and more efficient.
 Those early phones were only able to send and receive email, make simple calls, send faxes, and do a few other, very limited functions.

 Today, cellular phones do it all.
 Not only can you send texts, emails, and make calls, you have access to a full menu of computer capabilities as well.
 In other words, anything you can do on a computer, you can perform on a smartphone.
 Plus, costs have come down so much that a standard device now is within reach of most consumers.